 What is a Branch?

-A branch is an extension of the foreign head office company, and it can engage in core activities like sales and contracts.
+A branch is an extension of a foreign head office that can perform the same business activities such as sales and contracts in Singapore.

 What is a Subsidiary?